pilgun/acvtool-troubleshooter/README.md

-# acvtool-troubleshooter
+# troubleshooter
-This is a troubleshooter for acvtool.
+This is a troubleshooter for the tool.
 Helps to find a method where the instrumentation was failing.